 Tuition and Fees

-Tuition for our midwifery certificate total $17,000.
-Students enrolling with a payment plan must make monthly payments and may make payments ahead, or pay their balance at any time.
-NMI does not charge interest for the payment plan, but late payment penalties, a reinstatement fee and processing fees are specified.
+Students enrolling with a payment plan must make monthly payments; they may also make payments ahead or pay their balance at any time.
+NMI does not charge interest for the payment plan, but late payment penalties, a reinstatement fee, and processing fees are specified.

 The following payment plan is available: